Reviews – Seagull

 For anyone who’s previously considered Chekhov’s plays dense or dreary, this clever, thoughtful and decidedly entertaining production of Chekhov’s enduring romcom, is guaranteed to convert you.
 For those already aware of the power of Chekhov’s writing, this is a production which could prove a revelation.

-by Peter Wilkins, Canberra Critics Circle
+by Peter Wilkins, Canberra Critics Circle, 11 April 2024

 Karen Vickery’s translation of Anton Chekov’s The Seagull is a breath of fresh air.
 It is lucid with a fluidity and immediacy that makes it thoroughly accessible to a contemporary audience.
 The dialogue springs forth trippingly on the tongue with a clarity and intelligence that lends each character an individual truth.